carbonblack/cbapi-python/examples/threathunter/threat_intelligence/README.md

 ## Introduction
 This document describes how to use the ThreatIntel Python3 module for development of connectors that retrieve Threat Intelligence and import it into a Carbon Black Cloud instance.

+Throughout this document, there are references to Carbon Black ThreatHunter Feed and Report formats.
 Documentation on Feed and Report definitions is [available here.](https://developer.carbonblack.com/reference/carbon-black-cloud/cb-threathunter/latest/feed-api/#definitions)

+## Example

+An example of implementing this ThreatIntel module is [available here](Taxii_README.md).
+The example uses cabby to connect to a TAXII server, collect threat intelligence, and send it to a ThreatHunter Feed.

 ## Usage